elysiajs/documentation/docs/essential/route.md

 We can access the web server by going to **http://localhost:3000**

+By default, web browsers will send a GET method when visiting a page.

 <Playground :elysia="demo1" />

 ::: tip
-By default, web browsers will send a GET method when visiting a page.

-This is why accessing GET routes using a browser works.
+Using an interactive browser above, hover on a blue highlight area to see difference result between each path
 :::

 ## HTTP Verb